gagradebnath/promptlab/README.md

 - **Self-contained**: No need for additional cloud services for tracking or collaboration
 - **Seamless Integration**: Works within your existing web, mobile, or backend project
 - **Flexible Evaluation**: Use built-in metrics or bring your own custom evaluators
-- **Visual Studio**: Compare experiments and track assets through a local web interface
+- **Web Interface**: Compare experiments and track assets through a web interface
-- **Multiple Model Support**: Works with Azure OpenAI, Ollama, DeepSeek and more
+- **Multiple Model Support**: Works with Azure OpenAI, Ollama, DeepSeek and more.
+You can also bring your ownd model.
 - **Version Control**: Automatic versioning of all assets for reproducibility
 - **Async Support**: Run experiments and invoke models asynchronously for improved performance